Single transferable vote: Benefits

 Benefits of STV may be grouped in two general themes.
-One emphasizes that in each district where STV is used (with rare exceptions), mixed, balanced representation is produced in which members of varied viewpoints are present.
+One emphasizes that in each district where STV is used (with rare exceptions), mixed, balanced representation is produced in which members of varied viewpoints are elected.
 This prevents the landslide victories when voters did not actually vote that way.
 It also means that in each district, most voters have a member who shares their opinion.

 The other theme is that most votes are used to elect someone.
 This aids the production of proportional representation and fairness, as each member is elected by the same, or almost the same, number of votes, both within the district and from district to district.
 As well, STV gives a group of voters the liberty to support a group of candidates holding particular views within a larger party without those holding those views having to compose a separate party ticket as they would have to do under list PR to ensure getting seats.
 Voters may also mark their preference according to gender lines, age groupings, race or religion more easily than organizing a slate of candidates that they can sign on to.
 According to Enid Lakeman and James Lambert, this liberty means that the pressure to form a break-away party is not as strong as under other electoral systems.

-Advocates for STV, such as the Electoral Reform Society (UK), argue that STV is an improvement over winner-take-all non-proportional voting systems such as first-past-the-post, where vote splits commonly result in a majority of voters electing no one and the successful candidate having support from just a minority of the district voters.
-STV prevents in most cases one party taking all the seats in a city or general area and its elimination of the least popular candidates during the vote count prevents the election of an extreme candidate or party if it does not have enough overall general appeal.
+The Electoral Reform Society (UK) argue that STV is an improvement over winner-take-all non-proportional voting systems such as first-past-the-post.
+Under winner-take-all systems, vote splits and three-way contests commonly result in a majority of votes not being used to elect the winner, many votes electing no one, and the successful candidate having support from just a minority of the district voters.
+In most cases, STV prevents one party taking all the seats in a city or general area.
+During STV's vote count process, elimination of the least popular candidates prevents the election of an extreme candidate or party if it does not appeal to enough voters.

 STV is the system of choice of the Proportional Representation Society of Australia (which calls it quota-preferential proportional representation), the Electoral Reform Society in the United Kingdom and FairVote in the United States (which refers to STV as proportional ranked choice voting.)
 (The FairVote group refers to instant-runoff voting as ranked choice voting, although there are other election systems that use ranked-choice ballots.)